-If you’ve been in a relationship with a narcissist, borderline, psychopath or histrionic, you’ll understand why these personalities are also referred to as high-conflict.
-It’s because there’s generally an over abundance of conflict, chaos and drama manufactured by these individuals.
-The arguments and conflicts are typically pointless, circular, mushrooming and unresolved.
-Old unresolved grievances are then recycled and rehashed with each new conflict.
+If you’re in a relationship with a narcissist, borderline, psychopath or histrionic, you probably understand why these personalities are also referred to as high-conflict.
+It’s because they chronically manufacture an over abundance of conflict, chaos and drama.
+Like a World War II factory in round the clock production.

 Narcissists, borderlines, psychopaths, histrionics and other personality disordered abusers lie.
 They lie about big stuff.
 They lie about little inconsequential things like buying milk at the market when they really bought Kombucha.
 They lie when the truth would serve them better.
 They lie when they’ve nothing to gain.
 They lie when they’ve nothing to lose.
 They also gaslight, which is a special kind of lying in which they deny things they say or did, even when you’ve witnessed these things firsthand and documented them with video or audio recordings.
 They lie about what they’ve said in emails when the emails exist as proof of what transpired.

 There are four primary reasons these individuals lie.
 One, for personal gain.
 For example, they want money, material goods, sex, status, power, professional advancement, to avoid unwanted consequences like detection or abandonment, to seduce or to hurt or punish their enemies and rivals.
 If lying gets them what they want, they’ll do it.
 Two, they lie to survive.
 If narcissists and other abusive personalities were honest about who they are and the abusive, shady and sometimes criminal things they do, who in their right minds would want anything to do with them?
 However, sometimes they’re honest about their true nature and hide right out in the open.
 “I’m crazy.”
 “I can’t be faithful.”
 “I’m a snake.”
 Ignore these admissions at your own peril.